superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ### Embeddings Output Section

-A part of the user interface where generated sentence embeddings are displayed.
-It includes a label, a multiline text output field, and the ability to control and update the displayed content through React state management.
-The generated embeddings, stored in the **`embeddings`** state variable, are displayed to the user in this section.
+The UI embeddings output section displays the embeddings stored in the **`embeddings`** state variable, including a label, a multiline text output field.
+Through the embeddings output section you can control and update the displayed content using React state management.

 ```tsx
       {/* Embeddings Output Section */}